-Ørland Air Station is Norway's main F-35 base, and in 2017 the first jets landed here.
-In November 2019, the Norwegian F-35 fleet reached its initial operational capacity.
-The fleet will be fully operational in 2025, when Norway has received all its 52 aircraft.
+Ørland Air Station is Norway's main F-35 base.
+The F-35 fleet will be fully operational in 2025, when Norway has received all its 52 aircraft.
 The implementation of F-35 will change the Royal Norwegian Air Force fundamentally.
-Most of the F-35 will operate from Ørland, while the Quick Reaction Alert (QRA) will be operated from Evenes Air Base in northern Norway from 2021.
-The Quick Reaction Alert is carried out on behalf of NATO, and is per 2020 operated by F-16s from Bodø Air Station.
+Most of the F-35 will operate from Ørland, while the Quick Reaction Alert (QRA) will be carried out from Evenes Air Base in northern Norway from 2021.
+The Quick Reaction Alert is carried out on behalf of NATO, and is per 2020 operated by F-16s from Air Force Base Bodø.

-Today's P-3 Orion maritime surveillance aircraft will be replaced by five new P-8 Poseidon aircraft from 2022.
-The new maritime aircraft will operate from Evenes Air Base.
+From 2022, the P-3 Orion maritime surveillance aircraft will be replaced by five new P-8 Poseidon.
+The new aircraft will operate from Evenes Air Base.

-Bardufoss Air Station in northern Norway was established as maritime helicopter wing in autumn 2019.
-Station Group Gardermoen, in south-eastern Norway is home to Norway's C-130J Hercules and DA-20, while Rygge Air Base houses the Bell 412 helicopters.
+Bardufoss Air Station in northern Norway was established as a maritime helicopter wing in autumn 2019.
+Station Group Gardermoen, north of Oslo, is home to Norway's C-130J Hercules and DA-20, while Rygge Air Base houses the Bell 412 helicopters.